ubsicap/usfm/usfm3.0.3/_sources/about/syntax.rst.txt

 	v 7 \x - \xo 2.7: \xt 1 Co 15.45.\x*Then the \nd Lord\nd* God took some soil
 	from the ground and formed a man

-Yet, a normalization process cannot *generally* remove ALL whitespace preceeding and following note marker pairs.
-In many cases a single whitespace is expected between the texts which preceed and follows a note.
+Yet, a normalization process cannot *generally* remove ALL whitespace preceding and following note marker pairs.
+In many cases a single whitespace is expected between the texts which precede and follows a note.
 As suggested and recommended earlier:

 * USFM validation tools may flag suspicious whitespace
-* USFM editors can takes steps to discourage ambigous whitespace wherever possible
+* USFM editors can takes steps to discourage ambiguous whitespace wherever possible
 * USFM normalization tools can identify and handles special contexts (examples above)
 * USFM publication tools and other post processors can identify and handle special contexts in the manner which is most suitable for the intended output.